-A skin graft involves removing healthy skin from one area of the body to another.
+A skin graft is a surgical procedure that involves removing healthy skin from one area of the body to another.
 The healthy skin replaces damaged or missing skin resulting from trauma, burns, and cancer removal.

 The skin is an organ that acts as the body’s barrier against the external environment.
 It provides the sense of touch, immune defense, and temperature regulation.